 Please notice the input format should be "DD HH:MM".
 DD means the day in the month, HH is the hour, MM is the minute.
-All these should be 2 digits and 24-hour system should be used.
+All these should be 2 digits and 24-hour system is used.
 Here you can not specify the second.
-This is due to the hardware limitation on the RTC chip, and only day, hour and minute could be specified for scheduled shutdown.
+This is a hardware limitation of the RTC chip, and only day, hour and minute could be specified for scheduled shutdown.

-You can use "??" as wildcard, which gives you the possibility to make a repeatable schedule.
+You can use"??" as wildcard, which gives you the possibility to make a repeatable schedule.
 Please see the table below:

 Repeatable Shutdown Schedule

 Day (dd) Hour (HH) Minute (MM) Result

 ?? ?? ??
-Minutely Schedule (DON'T USE IT!)
+Minutely Schedule(DON'T USE IT!)

 ?? ??
 Number Hourly Schedule

 ??
 Number Number Daily Schedule

-Please don't use "?? ??:??" to schedule the next shutdown, or your Raspberry Pi will keep being shutdown and you hardly have a chance to change this setting (unless you remove the 3V button battery and force RTC to forget its configuration).
+Please do not use "?? ????" to schedule the next shutdown, or your Raspberry Pi will keep being shutdown and you hardly have a chance to change this setting (unless you remove the battery and force RTC to forget it).

 Due to the hardware limitation, not all patterns with wildcards are supported.
-The rule is: wildcards have to show up from left to right, and there is no number between two wildcards.
-So "?? ??:38" is good, while "??
+The rule is: wildcards have to show up from let to right, and there is no number between two wildcards.
+So "?? ??:38" is OK, while "??
 16:??" is not supported.